 - colorectal cancer, which rarely causes abdominal pain

 Inflammatory bowel diseases are triggered or aggravated by a poor diet.
-In fact, the Colon Cancer Foundation estimates that up to 75 percent of the risk for colorectal cancer — the third most deadly form of cancer in the United States — can be prevented through lifestyle changes such as healthy eating.
+In fact, up to 70 percent of the risk for colorectal cancer — the third most deadly form of cancer in the United States — can be prevented through lifestyle changes such as healthy eating.

 Reduce your intake of certain foods